CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec.md

 The method `check` should return a single hash with:
 - `:score`: the number of points the student earned.
-- `:message`: a key from the step's `student_messages` array, which will be presented to the student in the appropriate locale.
+- `:student_message`: a key from the step's `student_messages` array, which will be presented to the student in the appropriate locale.